goncharik/dropbox-media-viewer/README.md

 You may also update `defaultRedirectUri` to what you prefer.

+### Aletrnative authentication flow

+You may also use alternative authentication flow with just access token value.
+For that in `AppEnv.swift` replace `empty-access-token` with your token value.

+_Note: Access token flow is mostly for testing and debuging purposes.
+It will not work correctly cause it doesn't have refresh token to automatically refresh itself after expiration time_

 # Architecture

 Main architecture patter of the app is MVVM+Coordinators.
 Navigation stack is used from `UIKit` but most of the screens are done via `SwiftUI`.
 Such architecture is quite flexible and allows to write logic code in full separation from UI implementation.